Adnanosman9/Emotion_Analayzer/README.md

 ## Development Journey & Debugging

 Building this was honestly a mess.
-Here's what went wrong and how I fixed it (with a lot of help from AI).
+Here's what went wrong and how I fixed it (with a mess with AI).

 ### Problem 1: Video Freezing During Analysis